rokath/trice/docs/TriceUserManual.md

 One may think, automatically cleaning the IDs in the target code with `trice c` after building and re-inserting them just for the compilation needs file modifications all the time and a permanent rebuild of all files containing Trices will slow down the re-build process.
 That is true, but by using the Trice cache this is avoidable.
 Simply one-time create a `.trice/cache` folder in your home directory and use `trice insert -cache` and `trice clean -cache` in your [build.sh](../examples/L432_inst/build.sh) script.
+More details you find in chapter Trice Cache for Compilation Speed](#trice-cache-for-compilation-speed).

 ### 4.20. <a id='avoiding-false-positive-editor-warnings'></a>Avoiding False-Positive Editor Warnings